 Whoa!
 My Stock Just Whupped the Market!

-The markets managed to stage a small rally yesterday after some positive economic data was released, but just because your stock strapped on a rocket pack and went even higher resist the urge to high-five everyone in the cubicles next to you.
+The markets roared back to life yesterday on better housing numbers and a successful Spanish bond auction.
+Just because your stock strapped on a rocket pack and went higher, resist the urge to high-five everyone in the cubicles next to you.
 Smart investors won't celebrate until they know that upward leap was justified.
 Without a fundamental basis for the bounce, these stocks can quickly make the return trip down.

 Is now the time to lock in profits, or is this just the first step toward even higher valuations down the road?
 Let's examine several stocks that just hit the afterburners, and see whether they're truly headed into orbit.

-With the markets rising 115 points yesterday, or 1%, stocks that went appreciably higher are pretty big deals.
+The Dow soared 337 points yesterday, or almost 3%, so stocks that went appreciably higher are pretty big deals.

 Going into orbit